ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

+{% docs fct_usage_storage %}
+This table replicates the Gitlab UI logic that generates the Storage Usage Quotas for top level group namespaces.
+The logic used to build this model is explained in [this epic](https://gitlab.com/groups/gitlab-org/-/epics/4237).
+The specific front end logic is described [here](https://gitlab.com/groups/gitlab-org/-/epics/4237#note_400257377).

+Storage usage is reported in bytes in source and this is reflected in the `_size` columns.
+These sizes are then converted into GiB (1 GiB = 2^30 bytes = 1,073,741,824 bytes), and MiB (1 MiB = 2^20 bytes = 1,048,576 bytes), which is most often displayed in the UI.
+Since storage limits are allocated in GiB, they were left as such in the `_limit` columns.

+Since this table reports at the top level namespace grain, aggregation of the individual underlying repositories is required.
+To increase visibility of the underlying repositories, two count columns (and their associated flags) are added that aren't calculated in the UI: which are `repositories_above_free_limit_count` and `capped_repositories_count`.
+These columns can serve as helpful indicators for when a customer will likely need to purchase extra storage.

+For the purpose of this table, all child namespaces under a top level namespace with unlimited storage are also assumed to have unlimited storage.
+Also, storage sizes are converted to MiB and GiB in this table because these are the values being reported under the hood, even though on a project page storage is reported as "MB" or "GB".

+Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)

+{% enddocs %}

 {% docs dim_usage_pings %}
 Dimension that contains demographic data from usage ping data, including additional breaks out for product_tier, if it is from an internal instance, and replaces the ip_address hash with a location_id instead.